SimonSubokLee/ston-docs-son/admin/getting_started.kr.rst

 Server Components
 ====================================

-When configuring a general server, CPU, memory and storage are major components to consider.
+When configuring a general server, major components such as CPU, memory and storage have to be considered.
 Especially for a service that requires a high performance like 10Gbps, each component should meet the requirement in order to reach the desired service performance.

 -  **CPU**